"It is nothing short of a miracle that modern methods of instruction have not entirely strangled the holy curiosity of inquiry." Albert Einstein

 Doesn't that sound inspiring?

-I think it will be wonderful for the chidren to collect strange, and varied wonders for their cabinet.
-Things that would make us want to examine them further.
-Things for us to think about and investigate.
-I am also hoping to use it to introduce them to lots of new art and mathematical ideas.
+I think it will be wonderful for the children to collect strange, and varied wonders for their cabinet.
+Things that would make you want to examine them further.
+Things to think about and investigate and have conversations about.
+You could to use it to introduce them to lots of new art and mathematical ideas.